 7. Visual content is a vital blog component

 Don’t overlook the power of visual content.
-Articles with relevant visuals get 94 percent more views and up to 40 times more social shares than content without, according to Buffer.
 Visual content makes it easier for visitors to consume your content.

 Begin to think about how visual content can add to the story you are telling on your blog.
 For example, if you manage a business blog with more technical content, consider explaining the complexities of your industry in an infographic or a short Q&A video.

 Hiring an on-staff graphic designer or working with a design freelancer will help you create visual consistency over time.
-Check out our list of the ten best tools for visual storytelling.
+Check out our list of the 10 best tools for visual storytelling.